ux-lic/ux-lic.github.io/Readme.md

 ## Code Example

 Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
 Make sure the API you are showing off is obvious, and that your code is short and concise.
+There are three ways to send your access token in a request.
+- In an HTTP Authorization header (always works)
+- In the URL query string (only works with GET requests)
+- In the request body (only works for POST & PUT when body is URL-encoded)

 ``` this is the pre
 PROTOCOL AND HOST